Points on $\operatorname{SO}(3)$ with low logarithmic energy

-We now assume that $p_1,\ldots,p_r$ are chosen at random, each of them in one element of an equal area partition as in \cite{Leopardi}.
-That is to say, the sphere $\s$ is divided into $r$ open, pairwise disjoint subsets $B_1,\ldots,B_r$, all of them having relative area equal to $1/r$, and such that the union of all the borders of the $B_i$ is zero measure in $\s$, and that each $B_i$ is contained in some ball $\{q\in\s:\langle p_i,q\rangle\geq 1-C_0/r\}$, with $C_0$ some fixed constant.
-Then, $p_i$ is chosen randomly inside $B_i$ for all $i=1,\ldots,r$. \begin{proposition} Assume that $p_1,\ldots,p_r\in\s$ are chosen at random, each of them in one element of an equal area partition as in \cite{Leopardi}.
-The expected logarithmic energy of the corresponding collection of special orthogonal matrices associated to $p_1,\ldots,p_r$ and a positive integer $s$ satisfies:
+We now assume that $p_1,\ldots,p_r$ are chosen randomly, each of them in one region of an equal area partition of the sphere, as constructed in \cite{Leopardi}.
+More specifically, the sphere $\s$ is partitioned into $r$ open, pairwise disjoint subsets $B_1,\dotsc,B_r$, each of relative area $1/r$, and such that the union of their boundaries has zero measure on $\s$ and each $B_i$ is contained in some ball $\set{q\in\s\st \innerprod{p_i}{q}\geq 1-C_0/r}$, with $C_0$ some fixed constant.
+Then, $p_i$ is chosen randomly inside $B_i$ for $i=1,\dotsc,r$.

+\begin{proposition} Assume that $p_1,\ldots,p_r\in\s$ are chosen randomly, each of them in one region of an equal area partition of the sphere as described above.
+Then, the expected logarithmic energy of the corresponding collection of special orthogonal matrices associated with $p_1,\ldots,p_r$ and a positive integer $s$ satisfies